till-f/es-tdk/README.md

 ------------

 * workspace_main
-  * The main development workspace for the ETSpec langauge and tools.
+  * The main development workspace for the ES TDK.
 * workspace_libs
   * The development workspace for drivers / JNI adapters of access hardware.
 * workspace_ptspec
-  * The workspace to for debugging/testing of the ETSpec language and tools.
+  * The workspace to for debugging/testing of the ES TDK.
   * Contains several examples.
 * workspace_picoSAR
   * A windows GUI application to configure the AUTOSAR-like VFB (Virtual Functional Bus)